clarklindev/microservices-stephengrider-with-node-and-react/README.md

 <img src="exercise_files/udemy-microservices-section14-310-01-possible-solution-3-share-state-between-services-first-ensure-previous-process-sequence_3.png" alt="udemy-microservices-section14-310-01-possible-solution-3-share-state-between-services-first-ensure-previous-process-sequence_3.png" width="600"/>

 - withdrawal goes over to service A
-- A checks to see that the previous sequence number has already been processed.
+- service A checks to see that the previous sequence number has already been processed.
 - number two has been processed because three minus one is two.
 - so it is in the store -> successfully withdraw the $100 right away.

 ---

+### what if there are 2 accounts instead of one?

 <img src='exercise_files/udemy-microservices-section14-310-01-possible-solution-3-waiting-for-previous-sequence-one-at-a-time.png'
 alt='udemy-microservices-section14-310-01-possible-solution-3-waiting-for-previous-sequence-one-at-a-time.png'
 width='600'
 />

 - with this same solution, if there are two accounts instead of just one...
 - account for userA -> 0 , account for userB -> 0